Disappearance of Harold Holt

-On 17 December 1967, Harold Holt, the Prime Minister of Australia, disappeared while swimming in the sea near Portsea, Victoria.
+On 17 December 1967, Harold Holt, the 17th prime minister of Australia, disappeared while swimming in the sea near Portsea, Victoria.
 An enormous search operation was mounted in and around Cheviot Beach, but his body was never recovered.
-Holt was presumed to have died, and his memorial service five days later was attended by many world leaders.
-It is generally agreed that his disappearance was a simple case of an accidental drowning, but a number of conspiracy theories surfaced, most famously the suggestion that he was a spy from the People's Republic of China and had been collected by a Chinese submarine.
+Holt was presumed to have drowned, and his memorial service five days later was attended by many world leaders.

+It is generally agreed that Holt's disappearance was a simple case of an accidental drowning, the only other plausible explanation being that he could have been attacked by a shark.
+However, a number of conspiracy theories surfaced.
+The most famous suggestion was that he was a spy for China and had been collected by a Chinese submarine.
 Holt was the third Australian prime minister to die in office, after Joseph Lyons in 1939 and John Curtin in 1945.

-He was initially replaced in a caretaker capacity by John McEwen, and then by John Gorton following a Liberal Party leadership election.
+Holt was initially replaced in a caretaker capacity by John McEwen, and then by John Gorton following the 1968 Liberal Party leadership election.
 Holt's death has entered Australian folklore, and was commemorated by, among other things, the Harold Holt Memorial Swimming Centre.

 Background

-Harold Holt became Prime Minister of Australia in January 1966, following the retirement of Sir Robert Menzies.
-He was a career politician, entering parliament at the age of 27 and becoming a government minister at the age of 31.
+Harold Holt became the 17th prime minister of Australia in January 1966, following the retirement of Sir Robert Menzies.
+Holt was a career politician, entering parliament at the age of 27 and becoming a government minister at the age of 31.

 As with Menzies, Holt refused a security detail upon taking office, considering it unnecessary and potentially alienating to the general public.
 His stance changed after two incidents in mid-1966 – a window in his office was shattered by a sniper, and then an assassination attempt was made on Arthur Calwell, the Leader of the Opposition.
 Holt grudgingly accepted a single bodyguard for his official duties, but refused any protection while on holiday, regarding it as a violation of his privacy.
 His wife Zara later suggested that this was so he could hide his extramarital affairs.